hovak101/Snake/README.md

 # Snake

 Simple 2d snake game using Java's swing and AWT libraries.
+Developed in the IntelliJ IDEA Community Edition IDE.